BogdanInfinity2078/Install-the-best-tools-in-termux/README.md

 Clone this repo by executing:
 git clone https://github.com/BogdanInfinity2078/Install-the-best-tools-in-termux
 Type:
-#cd Tools
+cd Tools
-To go to the repo directory
-To start the script, type:
+To go to the repo directory type cd Install-the-best-packages-in-termux To start the script, type: python Tools.py
-python Tools.py